 - Wood Shake (20-30 Years)

 - Steel (40-50 Years)

-WHAT DOES THE ROOF WITH SOUTHERN-MOST EXPOSURE LOOK LIKE?
+WHAT DOES THE ROOF WITH THE SOUTHERNMOST EXPOSURE LOOK LIKE?

-The south side of the home is the side that is exposed to the sun all day as the sun travels from east to west across the sky.
-The north side of the home is in the shade all day and never receives any sunlight.
-Many of the rainstorms and winds in northern California come from the south.
-The part of the roof with southern exposure receives the most wear because of prolonged sunlight and wind exposure.
+Typically the south side of the house is exposed to the most direct sunlight all day as the sun moves from east to west across the sky.
+The north side of the home is typically shaded throughout the day and will see little light.
+Many of California’s rainstorms and winds come from the south.
+Because of continuous sunshine and wind exposure, the portion of the roof with southern exposure will likely get the most wear.

 ALWAYS GET A SECOND OPINION